 It is vital you keep yourself and others safe while visiting the coast, please take moment to read the information below.

 - The risk of landslides and rock falls increase following severe weather and sea conditions.
 Residents and visitors to the county are encouraged to follow safety advice along the coastline as landslides and rock falls can occur quickly and without warning.
 Tides have also re-shaped and stripped beaches around the coast meaning it is easier to be cut off by the incoming tides.
 More information about landslides and rock falls can be found at www.dorsetforyou.com/410768.

 - Walking along coastal paths may also be muddy and slippery in places so people should keep to official routes and follow warning signs at all times.

 - You can find more information on World Heritage Sites in South West England, including the Jurassic Coast, the City of Bath, Cornish Mining and Stonehenge and Avebury, as well as the North Devon Biosphere and English Riviera GeoPark UNESCO sites, by visiting the Natural England Website.

 - Why not view our stunning video footage of the Dorset Coastline, truly amazing!

 - Explore the Jurassic Coast by bus!
-The hop-on hop-off X53 service is a perfect way to visit one of the Jurassic Coast attractions, walk a section of the South West Coast Path or just sit back and marvel at the views from the top deck.
+The hop-on hop-off Jurassic Coaster bus is a perfect way to visit one of the Jurassic Coast attractions, walk a section of the South West Coast Path or just sit back and marvel at the views from the top deck.